-There have been no significant changes to previously used assumptions for the technical provisions.
+There have been no significant changes to previously used assumptions for the premium provision, which remain aligned to business plans.

 D.3 Other liabilities

 Solvency II valuation of other liabilities

 A copy of the QRT 'S.02.01.02 - Balance sheet' is included in Appendix 1 and shows a list of liabilities by class as reported in the annual QRT of the Company.